microcks/microcks.io/content/documentation/guides/usage/openapi-callbacks.md

 {{< image src="images/documentation/callbacks-ui.png" alt="image" zoomable="true" >}}

-Within a mock thumb (here the `JOhn Doe` sample), you can now see a new **Callbacks** section below the traditional **Request** and **Response** section.
+Within a mock thumb (here the `John Doe` sample), you can now see a new **Callbacks** section below the traditional **Request** and **Response** section.
 For better usability, the callback details are not displayed by default, you have to click on a callback thumb to make the details appear.
 We find here our three callback definitions.

 On the above screenshot, we can see the details of the `onComplete` callback for the `John Doe` sample, and you can see that it's more or less a traditional Request/Response display.
 The only difference here is the presence of the **Callback URL expression** that informs you that callback will be sent using the `POST` HTTP method, to the `callbackUrl` argument found in the request body.